 “Okay, Emily, just as we thought, that’s a nice simple fracture of the ulna, typical of striking your forearm on something.
 No damage to the radius or wrist, so it should heal perfectly with no residual effect.
 Okay, I’ve got to be completely honest with you; in sixty or seventy years time, you’ll probably feel it aching a little bit on cold wet days.
 You’ll be able to complain to your grandchildren about your old war wound playing up!”

 She smiled at that one.
 It always works.
 They come in worried that they’ve really hurt themselves, and then you tell them that they’ll most likely live to a ripe old age.
-Statistically, it’s almost the truth.
+Statistically, it’s almost the truth, as far as our one-off customers go.
+The story is, very sadly, rather different for our regular visitors.

 “And the even better news is that we can put a simple cast on that.
 No surgery, no scar.
 And you can have some pain relief as well.
 Two ticks and I’ll get that for you; you’ve done really well putting up with it so far.”

-I hit her with a couple of 30mg codeine phosphate tablets.
-It would calm her down while we splinted the arm, and help her through the discomfort of getting home.
-Yeah, maybe a little over the top for her size and weight, but not enough to cause any concern.
+I dished out a couple of 30mg codeine phosphate tablets, Laura handing her a paper cup with a little water to help her swallow them.
+They would calm her down while we splinted the arm, and help her through the discomfort of getting home.
+Yeah, maybe the dose was a little over the top for her size and weight, but not enough to cause any concern.

-“Okay, that’s as much of the good stuff as you are going to get for now; I don’t want you dancing down the road as high as a kite.
-I’ll give you a couple more for tonight, and after that you can have both paracetamol and ibuprofen, two tablets or capsules of either at four hourly intervals, but only do it if you need it.”
+“Okay, that’s as much of the good stuff as you are going to get for now; I don’t want you dancing down the road as high as a kite because it would give the hospital a bad name.
+I’ll give you a couple more to save for tonight when you want to sleep, and after that you can have both paracetamol and ibuprofen, two tablets or capsules of either at four hourly intervals, but only do it if you need it.”

 She nodded her understanding.